Insurance deals for you

 Insurance Dealer is dedicated to bringing you news and deals from the insurance industry.
 We aim to bring everything you need together in one place, saving you valuable time.
 Through our affiliate links we act as an introducer to a range of insurance products aimed at saving you money.

-Our Public Liability Insurance policy for Tradesman is specifically catered to meet the demands of sole tradesmen and contractors and businesses that employ up to a maximum of ten employees.
+Having the right Public Liability Insurance is crucial both for the success of your business, but also your peace of mind.
+At Insurance Dealer we can provide a policy that is specifically catered to meet the demands of sole tradesmen and contractors and businesses that employ up to a maximum of ten employees.
 With over 200 trades to choose from our online public liability insurance quote engine can provide cover for most trades in Builders, Carpenters, Gardeners, Electricians, Plumbers, Gas Engineers, Gas Fitters and Carpet Fitters.

 LIABILITY INSURANCE MADE EASY

 Powered by Simply Business, InsuranceDealers online quote engine provides a comparison for public liability insurance for professionals and consultants.
 Cover is available for sole traders and for businesses with up to 10 consultants.
 Suitable for professionals working in the finance sector, retail and management consultancy.

 Liability Insurance – A step by step guide